apache/jena-site/source/documentation/rdfconnection/__index.md

 * Read-only &ndash; the models and datasets are made read-only but any changes to the underlying RDF data by changes by another route will be visible.
 This provides a form of checking for large datasets when "copy" is impractical.
-* None &ndash; the models and datasets are passed back with no additional wrappers and they can be updated with the changes being made the underlying dataset.
+* None &ndash; the models and datasets are passed back with no additional wrappers, and they can be updated with the changes being made the underlying dataset.

 The default for a local `RDFConnection` is "none".
-When used with TDB, accessing returned models must be done with <a href="../txn">transactions</a>
-in this mode.
+When used with TDB, accessing returned models must be done with [transactions](../txn) in this mode.

 ## Query Usage